dcascade-py/dcascade-py/README.md

 Inputs to the model (reachdata and discharge) are generated externally.
 Examples are provided in the folder "inputs", and instruction for generating them are available at: TODO.
 In your user script, modify the path to point at your input location.

-Modify also the output path to store your own outputs in the dcascade_results folder.
+Modify also the output name to store your own outputs in the dcascade_results folder.

 You can modify the simulation parameters to correspond to your river network, and then run your case study.